-Studio Artists participate in Main Stage productions covering roles, performing comprimario roles, and singing in the chorus.
-They are the principal performers in a collaborative semi-staged concert opera with regional partner orchestras and arts partners, as well as in the Composer Workshop, a composer in residence project with the University of Louisville School of Music.
+Studio Artists with Kentucky Opera participate in Main Stage productions covering roles, performing comprimario roles, and singing in the chorus.
+They are the principal performers in various projects, including: a collaborative semi-staged concert opera with regional partner orchestras and arts partners; The Composer Workshop, a composer in residence project with the University of Louisville School of Music; and education and family audience programming.
 Resident composers work extensively with Studio Artists over the course of production.
 Composers in residence have included Jake Heggie, Ben Moore, Daron Hagen and Paul Moravec.
 In addition, Studio Artists also perform for a myriad of patron and community events.

 Professional development opportunities for all levels of Studio Artists include study with incoming professional opera singers, conductors and directors as well as insight into the business of opera.

-Auditions for Resident Artist positions with Kentucky Opera are held in Cincinnati, Philadelphia and Louisville.
-Artists are paid a weekly stipend.
-Artists are responsible for their own housing and transportation to, from and around Louisville during their residency.
+Auditions for Resident Artist positions with Kentucky Opera are held in Cincinnati, Louisville and New York City.
+Artists are paid a weekly stipend and provided with patron housing while on contract.
+Artists are responsible for their own transportation to, from and around Louisville during their residency.

 The Apprentice Artist program is a partnership with the University of Louisville School of Music.
 Apprentice Artists are still in the process of completing their graduate training in voice and are given an opportunity to train with Kentucky Opera during the Main Stage season.
 Apprentice Artists may have comprimario, cover and chorus roles for Main Stage productions, and participate in education and outreach events throughout the community, including live radio and TV broadcasts, donor events, community concerts and school programs.
 They are included in professional development opportunities, master classes and coachings.

-For more information on the Studio Artist Program, please contact Aubrey Baker, Manager of Education at (502) 561-7938.
+For more information on the Studio Artist Program, please contact Aubrey Baker, Director of Community Programs at (502) firstname.lastname@example.org.